 Preparation of the infusion solution

 For administration, the reconstituted solution must be further diluted using sodium chloride 9 mg/mL (0.9%) solution for injection.
 The calculated volume of the reconstituted solution should be added to the infusion bag to a target concentration of 0.3 mg/mL, within a range of 0.2 to 0.6 mg/mL.
-See example calculations in Table 1.
+See example calculations in Table 1 (adults) and Table 2 (adolescents 12 - 17 years weighing at least 50 kg).

 Gently invert the bag to mix the solution.

-Table 1 Example calculations for weights ranging from 40 kg to 200 kg1
+Table 1 Example calculations for adult patients weighing 40 kg to 200 kg1